i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 We define the following functions corresponding to the cryptographic building blocks used for encrypted LS2:

-PRNG(n)
+CSRNG(n)
-    n-byte output from a pseudorandom number generator backed by a strong entropy source.
+    n-byte output from a cryptographically-secure random number generator.

-    The output of the PRNG MUST be hashed before use if it will appear on the network (such as a salt, or encrypted padding), in order to avoid leaking raw PRNG bytes to the network [PRNG-REFS]_.
-These instances will use the notation H(PRNG(n)) to remove any ambiguity.
+    In addition to the requirement of CSRNG being cryptographically-secure (and thus suitable for generating key material), it MUST be instantiated such that it is safe for some n-byte output to be used for key material when the byte sequences immediately preceding and following it are exposed on the network (such as in a salt, or encrypted padding).
+Implementations that rely on a potentially-untrustworthy source should hash any output that is to be exposed on the network [PRNG-REFS]_.

 H(p, d)
     A cryptographic hash function that takes a personalisation string p and data d, and